zhutaorun/ScriptableRenderPipeline/Is-Infinite-Node.md

 ## Description

-Returns true if the input **In** is an infinite value.
+Returns true if any of the components of the input **In** is an infinite value.
 This is useful for [Branching](https://github.com/Unity-Technologies/ShaderGraph/wiki/Branch-Node).

 ## Ports